slint-ui/slint/README.md

 ## #MadeWithSlint

-Visit <https://madewithslint.com> to view some of the projects using Slint: (Contact us or open a pull request on <https://github.com/slint-ui/madewithslint> to add yours).
+Visit <https://madewithslint.com> to view some of the projects using Slint.
+Contact us or open a pull request on <https://github.com/slint-ui/madewithslint>
+to add yours.

 ## License